Revitive, Finally Relief from Peripheral Neuropathy Pain

 Updated: 3 days ago

-I recently had the misfortune to develop pain, numbness, pins and needle stabbing sensations in both of my feet.
-It started in one foot and by the next day the other foot had identical symptoms.
+Some time before writing this Blog Post, I had the misfortune to develop pain, numbness, pins and needle stabbing sensations in both of my feet.
+It started out of the blue in one foot and by the next day the other foot had identical symptoms.
 The pain made me so anxious that I rang my Doctor for an appointment.
-I'm normally the type of person that waits for an extreme pain event or something falling off before going to the Doctor but these sensations were bad enough to make me go immediately.
+I'm normally the type of person that waits for an extreme pain event or something falling off before going to the Doctor but these sensations were bad enough to make me want to go immediately.

 Background, who am I to advise you?

 After being pre-diabetic for a for about a year I became a Type 2 Diabetic during Covid in 2020 and this comes with a few negative side effects as anyone with this condition knows.
-Getting used to medication on a daily basis and removing items from your diet that you used to love is fairly rough going.
-Ongoing lack of energy and brain fog are another two symptoms that diabetics must come to terms with and will be familiar with as time goes on.
+Getting used to medication on a daily basis and removing items from my diet that I used to love is fairly rough going.
+Ongoing lack of energy and brain fog are another two symptoms that I developed and diabetics must come to terms with and will be familiar with these symptoms as time goes by.

 Pill Remedies